BluEye-Robotics/blueye.protocol/README.md

 This package requires Python 3.8 or newer.

-The `blueye.protocol` package's main use is in the [`blueye.sdk`](https://github.com/BluEye-Robotics/blueye.sdk).
+The `blueye.legacyprotocol` package's main use is in the [`blueye.sdk`](https://github.com/BluEye-Robotics/blueye.sdk).
 The SDK implements a layer of convenience on top of the TCP and UDP clients found here in `blueye.protocol`, to make interacting with the Pioneer easier.
 If you want to interact with the Pioneer in